 5. Keep looking for digital solutions for paper processes

-A receipt scanner and invoicing software will help streamline your transition into going paperless, but there are other processes that can be made digital as well.
+A receipt scanner and online invoicing software will help streamline your transition into going paperless, but there are other processes that can be made digital as well.
 For example, pay slips can often be sent electronically instead of via post, and a small internal website with an employee handbook and training materials might be much more cost effective than their printed equivalents when hiring new employees.
 CRM software like Billomat’s can help keep digital records of customers and suppliers instead of saving business cards or other physical documentation.

 When you have a stack of papers that needs to be filed, asking yourself how you might be able to digitize them can save you time and money in the long run.
 Going paperless can be a big commitment, especially if you are already running an office that depends on paper records.
 But it’s one that’s worth the initial cost, especially as the rest of the business world becomes increasingly digital.